 Human mobility represents a spectrum of movements described according to their degree of voluntariness.
 According to a UNFCCC paper addressing non-economic loss, "Human mobility can be viewed as a continuum from completely voluntary movements to completely forced migrations (IPCC, 2012).
-The Cancun Adaptation Framework recognizes displacement, migration and planned relocation as forms of human mobility that can be induced by climate change."15 The UNFCCC further notes, "While there is no definition under the Convention, migration tends to refer to voluntary movement, while displacement tends to refer to forced movement."16 human movements that are predominantly voluntary insofar as people, while not necessarily having the ability to decide in complete freedom, still possess the ability to choose between different realistic options.
-In the context of slow-onset natural hazards, environmental degradation and the long-term impacts of climate change, such migration is often used to cope with, "avoid or adjust to"17 deteriorating environmental conditions that could otherwise result in a humanitarian crisis and displacement in the future.18
+The Cancun Adaptation Framework recognizes displacement, migration and planned relocation as forms of human mobility that can be induced by climate change."
+The UNFCCC further notes, "While there is no definition under the Convention, migration tends to refer to voluntary movement, while displacement tends to refer to forced movement."

+Distinguishing between displacement and migration, particularly in the context of climate change, is not always easy.
+The Nansen Initiative Protection Agenda describes migration as human movements that are predominantly voluntary insofar as people, while not necessarily having the ability to decide in complete freedom, still possess the ability to choose between different realistic options.
+In the context of slow-onset natural hazards, environmental degradation and the long-term impacts of climate change, such migration is often used to cope with, "avoid or adjust to" deteriorating environmental conditions that could otherwise result in a humanitarian crisis and displacement in the future.
+15